eclipse/upm/docs/porting.md

 mraa_i2c_context, keep it as a private member and require a bus number and slave address in it's constructor.

-Typically in sensors a simple object->read() function is prefered, depending on your sensor/actuaotr this may or may not be easy or not even make sense.
-Most UPM apis have a simple set of functions.
+Typically in sensors a simple object->read() function is preferred, depending on your sensor/actuator this may or may not be easy or not even make sense.
+Most UPM APIs have a simple set of functions.

 ### Mapping arduino API to libmraa